 Contact Paul Davis for all your property damage needs.
 (301) 420-7285

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can cause additional damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can lead to extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid walking or tracking on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected areas to limit smoke odors as much as possible.
+- Doors: Close doors in affected rooms to restrict smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Move any pets to a clean environment until your home has been completely restored and cleaned.
+- Pets: Move all pets to a clean environment until your house has been completely restored and cleaned.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!